oscarmlage/oscarmlagecom/src/content/sections/about.md

 # ¡Hola!, I'm Óscar

-A software developer living in Lugo, a small and beautiful city in the *Northwest* of Spain.
+A software developer living in Lugo, a small and beautiful city in the *Northwest* of Spain, surrounded by Roman Walls and lush forests.

-Since I've started this journey, I've been working in different areas: sysadmin, web dev, front and back, data analysis... and right now I'm writing a lot Python backend code (and enjoying while learning Go).
+Since I've started this journey, I've been working in different areas: sysadmin, operations, web dev, front and back, data analysis... and right now I'm writing a lot Python backend code (and enjoying while learning Go).

 If you would like to get in touch, you can <a href="mailto://info@oscarmlage.com">✉️ drop me an email</a> or use any of those: